Skip to content

 Found an error or have a newer source?
 Corrections to factual errors take priority over new entries.

-Malware was discovered in the npm package @contentprod-authoring/block-manager.
-Systems with this package installed are considered fully compromised and require immediate remediation.
+Malware was discovered in the npm package fetch-runtime.
+Any system with this package installed or running should be considered fully compromised.
+All secrets and keys must be rotated immediately from a different computer.

 npmCompromised package